-I’ll slowly work my way through the volume, reviewing stories and putting summaries of those reviews below, with links to the fuller reviews.
+I’ll slowly work my way through the volume, reviewing stories and putting summaries of those reviews below, with links to the fuller reviews, where available.

 Simone Heller.
 When We Were Starless.

 Originally published online on Clarkesworld Magazine, and still online there.

 Clarke opens the anthology with a strong story from his own publication.
 In my review of the story when it appeared in Clarkesworld Magazine I noted “Heller is an author new to me, but a name I would be looking out for now if I was still in the habit of reading a lot of short SF in it’s original appearance.”
 Read the Full Best SF Review here.

 Kelly Robson.
 Intervention.

 Originally in : Infinity’s End (ed Strahan, 2018)

 I read this in it’s original appearance, and remember that I wasn’t really grabbed by the story of a spacer who turns her back on her team to become a creche leader.
 However, both Strahan and Clarke included it in their year’s best SF&F volumes, so clearly it ticked several of these three august editors.